Chevrolet Trax

-The Chevrolet Trax is a compact crossover SUV manufactured by General Motors and marketed under the Chevrolet brand since 2013, currently in its second generation.
+The Chevrolet Trax is a subcompact crossover SUV manufactured by General Motors and marketed under the Chevrolet brand since 2013, currently in its second generation.

 The first generation model was released globally in 2013 as the smallest, entry-level crossover SUV offering from the brand.
 Development and production were centered in South Korea by GM Korea.
 A restyled model was also produced as the Buick Encore in North America and as the Opel/Vauxhall Mokka in Europe.

 In several markets, the vehicle was marketed as the Chevrolet Tracker, and as the Holden Trax in Australia and New Zealand.
 The Trax became available in Canada, Mexico, Germany, South Korea, Lebanon, United Arab Emirates, and Europe for the 2013 model year and was released in the United States for the 2015 model year.

 In 2019, GM released the replacement of the Trax for China and Latin America, the Tracker.
 The first-generation Trax continued to be marketed in North America, South Korea, and several other markets until 2022, when it was replaced by the larger second-generation Trax due for the 2024 model year.
 The second-generation Trax is also marketed in China as the Chevrolet Seeker.